-MOTION is developed within the ASMETA framework [16]; the behaviour of the network is modelled using the AsmetaL language, and then the model is executed by the AsmetaS simulator.
-The executions of MOTION and ASMETA are interleaved: first, MOTION captures the parameters of the network (number of nodes and their level of mobility, for instance) and includes them into an AsmetaL file; then, it runs AsmetaS according to those parameters.
-AsmetaS executes an ASM move, simulating the behavior of the protocol over the current network's configuration.
-The control goes back to MOTION at the end of each move: the information related to the move (such as the new positions of the nodes, the sent/received requests, the relations among the nodes) are recorded and, in this new version, the current topology of the network is visualised (showing the successful communication attempts between pairs of nodes, the connections established, and the failed attempts).
+MOTION is developed within the ASMETA framework, thanks to the abstract syntax defined in the AsmM metamodel; the behavior of the MANET is modelled using the AsmetaL language, and then moves from an instance of the network to the next one are executed by the AsmetaS simulator.
+The information concerning each instance (number of nodes, their connections, and their level of mobility, for example) must be recorded into an AsmetaL file.
+The executions of MOTION and ASMETA are interleaved: first, MOTION captures the parameters of the network and includes them into an AsmetaL file; then, it runs AsmetaS according to those parameters.

+AsmetaS executes an ASM move, simulating the behaviour of the protocol over the current network's configuration.
+The control goes back to MOTION at the end of each move: the information related to the move (such as the new positions of the nodes, the sent/received requests, the relations among the nodes) are recorded and, in the new version of the tool, the current topology of the network is visualised, showing the successful communication attempts between pairs of nodes, the connections established, and the failed attempts.
 Then, MOTION invokes AsmetaS for the next move.
-At the end of the simulation, MOTION reads the final log file, parses it, and stores the collected results in a csv file.
-Note that these interleaved calls require a considerable amount of interaction work; this is done in order to collect the information about the evolution of the network step by step, and to use it for the analysis of the behaviour of the network itself.
+At the end of the simulation, MOTION reads the final log file, parses it, and stores the collected results in a csv file, that is available for performance evaluation.
+Note that these interleaved calls require a considerable amount of interaction work among the components of the system; this is done in order to collect the information about the evolution of the network step by step, and to use it for the analysis of the behaviour of the network itself.